 Are you interested in IT or communication trainings or theater, music, or drawing courses?
 Studium Generale has a vast range of courses available to all.

 Successful graduates of the master’s program can pursue a doctorate at the School of Humanities, in Media and Communication Studies or in related disciplines.
 Please contact the program managers, who will be happy to advise you on this topic.

-If you have not yet completed your bachelor’s program by the application deadline, you may still be admitted to the master’s program as long as you provide proof that you have obtained at least 130 ECTS credits.
-In this case, your admission to the program is subject to receipt of your bachelor’s degree by the exam registration period in the first semester (refer to selection statutes).
+If you have not yet completed your bachelor’s degree, you may still apply for a master’s program as long as will provide a proof that you have obtained at least 130 ECTS credits.

 Under “Admission requirements and selection” we have compiled the most important selection criteria of the program for you.
 For more detailed explanations of the selection process and the legally binding requirements of the degree program, please refer to the selection statutes.

 The application deadline for fall semesters starts on 10 April and ends on 31 May.